kashcode/ASPNETCore-Angular-SystemJS-StarterTemplate/README.md

 ### Option 2

-`npm start` will run the gulp task for you, starting the lite-server and the tsc-watcher.
-You have to start the ASP.NET server manually by typing `dotnet run` separately.
+`npm start` will run the gulp task for you, starting the lite-server, the dotnet server and the tsc-watcher.

 See this nice link which the Angular team did by working with Visual Studio and Angular 2 [Visual Studio 2015 QuickStart ](https://angular.io/docs/ts/latest/cookbook/visual-studio-2015.html)